lunul-dev/lunul/docs/src/proposals/accounts-db-replication.md

 levels.

 ### Solana Replica Node
-A new node named solana-replica-node will be introduced whose main responsibility is to maintain the AccountsDb replica.
+A new node named lunul-replica-node will be introduced whose main responsibility is to maintain the AccountsDb replica.
 The RPC node or replica node is used interchangeably in this document.
 It will be a separate executable from the validator.